jinlow/discrust/README.md

   - If "woe" is supplied, weight evidence subtitution will be performed for each value, and the weight of evidence of the bin the value should fall in will be returned.
 For exception values found in `x`, the calculated weight of evidence for that exception value will be returned.
 If the exception value was never present in the `x` variable when the `Discretizer` was fit, then the returned weight of evidence will be zero for the exception value.
-  - If "index" is specified, each value will be converted to the relevant bin value, These bins will be created from the `splits_` attribute and will be zero indexed.
+  - If "index" is specified, each value will be converted to the relevant bin index.
+These bins will be created from the `splits_` attribute and will be zero indexed.
 Any exception values will be encoded starting with -1 to -N, where N is the number of exception values present in the `exception_values_` attribute.
 The order of the exception values